-▶ To call a subprogram, press the LBL CALL key.
+- ▶ To call a subprogram, press the LBL CALL key. - ▶ Label number: Enter the label number of the subprogram to be called, then confirm with the END key.

-- Label number: Enter the label number of the program you wish to call. - Repeat REP: Ignore the dialog question with the NO ENT key.
-Repeat REP is used only for program section repeats. - CALL LBL 0 is not permitted (label 0 is only used to mark the end of a subprogram).
+CALL LBL 0 is not permitted (label 0 is only used to mark the end of a subprogram).

-9.3 Program Section Repeats
+9.3 Program section repeats

 The beginning of a program section repeat is marked by the label LBL.
-The end of a program section repeat is identified by CALL LBL /REP.
+The end of a program section repeat is identified by CALL LBL REP.